Remove 2026 Remove Compliance Remove Discrimination

 Trusaic

 In response to the EU Pay Transparency Directive, which requires employers operating in European Union member states to report on pay data, Trusaic will be evaluating the state of each country in the EU’s current gender pay gaps and the path toward compliance.
-The impetus for the EU Pay Transparency Directive was to address the 12.7%
+By 2026, EU employers with 250 or more employees must report on gender pay gaps.

 article thumbnail